Frederick Cooper Llosa

 Frederick Cooper Llosa (born 1939) is a Peruvian architect and professor.

 In 2005 he founded the School of Architecture at the Pontifical Catholic University of Peru, where he was also a professor.

 His drawings and models are included in the collection of the Museum of Modern Art, New York.
-Llosa was the first South American architect to join the Royal Institute of British Architects as an honorary member.
+Cooper Llosa was the first South American architect to join the Royal Institute of British Architects as an honorary member.